dgroomes/bash-playground/jshell/README.md

 To learn the "how", see <https://docs.oracle.com/en/java/javase/14/jshell/introduction-jshell.html#GUID-630F27C8-1195-4989-9F6B-2C51D46F52C8>.

-Some highlights from the page include:
+Some highlights from the JEP page include:

 > Provide an interactive tool to evaluate declarations, statements, and expressions of the Java programming language, together with an API so that other applications can leverage this functionality.